 Pseudofolliculitis barbae, also known as barber’s itch, razor bumps, scarring Pseudofolliculitis of the beard, and shave bumps, is a medical term for persistent irritation caused by shaving.
+Laser hair Removal is very simple and easy remedy for this issue.

 It is a condition most commonly observed on male face due to regular shaving.
 However, this condition can affect the females as well but in other areas of the body where the hair is thick and curly and is regularly plucked, shaved or waxed.